Parallels/packer-plugin-parallels/.web-docs/components/builder/macvm/README.md

 <!-- Code generated from the comments of the Config struct in builder/parallels/macvm/config.go; DO NOT EDIT MANUALLY -->

+- `screen_configs` ([]parallelscommon.SingleScreenBootConfig) - Screens and it's boot configs
+  A screen is considered matched if all the matching strings are present in the screen.
+  The first matching screen will be considered & boot config of that screen will be used.
+  If matching strings are empty, then it is considered as empty screen, which will be considered when none of the other screens are matched (You can use this screen to - make system wait for some time / execute a common boot command etc.).
+  If more than one empty screen is found, then it is considered as an error.

 - `vm_name` (string) - This is the name of the MACVM directory for the new virtual machine, without the file extension.
 By default this is "packer-BUILDNAME", where "BUILDNAME" is the name of the build.